oehrlis/o-db-docker/lab/ex15/1x15en-Solution.md

-## Solution 9: Accessing database container
+## Solution 15: Container Monitoring

 The following steps are performed in this exercise: